tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 it matches the DoH resolver.
 This ensures that a DoH resolver cannot claim a designation for a given zone without cooperation from the entity that owns the certificate for the apex of that zone.

-In order to list out the zone apex names that confirm designation in this manner, the DoH resolver's PvD JSON dictionary can contain an array of strings, with the key "trustedNames".
+In order to enumerate the zone apex names that confirm designation in this manner, the DoH resolver's PvD JSON dictionary can contain an array of strings, with the key "trustedNames".
 Clients can validate the resolver designation by checking a resource hosted by a name indicated in "trustedNames".
 The client first issues an HTTP GET request by appending "/.well-known/pvd" to the trusted name, using the "https" scheme.
-The client's query for the address of the trusted name MAY use the DoH resolver prior to fully validating the designation.
+In order to validate the designation, the PvD JSON MUST contain a "dohTemplate" key pointing to the correct DoH resolver.
+The client's query for the IP addresses of the trusted name MAY use the DoH resolver prior to fully validating the designation, since the validation uses HTTPS to authenticate the designation.

 Note that the names listed in "trustedNames" are only useful for confirming a designation that was indicated either by a non-DNSSEC-signed
 SVCB designation ({{svcb}}), or an additional designation provided by the DoH resolver's PvD ({{pvd}}).
 A trusted name MUST be an exact match of